Waterpark College

 Waterpark College is a secondary school in the city of Waterford, Ireland.
 The school was established in 1892 on the banks of the River Suir as Waterford's first Classical school, and provides a secondary education to boys and girls from Waterford City and County and the surrounding area.

 History

-Waterpark College, Waterford's first Classical school, was founded in 1892 by the Christian Brothers.
-In 1986 it had its first lay principal, Maurice O'Connor, the first time that an Irish Christian Brothers school had a lay principal.
-Thomas A. Beecher became principal in 1990.
-The Irish 2008-2010 United World Colleges scholarship was awarded to a Waterpark student.
+Waterpark College, Waterford's first classical school, was founded in 1892 by the Congregation of Christian Brothers.
+In 1986, Maurice O'Connor, the first lay principal of a Christian Brother's school, was hired.
+He was succeeded by Thomas A. Beecher, who became principal in 1990.

+The school became co-educational in 2012.

 Sports

 College rugby is tied to the local junior club Waterpark RFC since the club's foundation in 1925 in nearby Ballinakill, Waterford.

 The primary sport at Waterpark College is rugby; however, the college also competes in badminton and track and field athletics.
 The college hosts an annual Junior Tag Rugby tournament, where teams from schools in the city are invited to participate.
 The college also field teams in GAA and Association football.